FerretDB/FerretDB/website/blog/2024-06-26-run-ferretdb-cloudnativepg-kubernetes.md

 Create another `yaml` file named "ferretdeployment.yaml" for the FerretDB deployment.

 FerretDB will connect to the Postgres cluster using the `FERRETDB_POSTGRESQL_URL` environment variable.
+The `FERRETDB_POSTGRESQL_URL` environment variable is set without a password to avoid exposing it in the `yaml` file while still ensuring authenticated connections.

 ```yaml
 apiVersion: apps/v1